robotron2084/intvector/README.md

 # IntVector2
-A simple class for those who need an integer vector struct for c# gamedev (Unity).
+A simple class for those who need an integer vector (x,y) struct for c# gamedev (Unity).
 Its so simple...why would you use mine?
 Because mine:

  * Implements equality operators.
  * Has helper methods such as Left(), Right(), Up(), Down()